Ways of volunteering

 Be an inspiring role model to girls and young women – and have a lot of fun in the process.
 As unit leader, you'll run the unit, lead a team of volunteers, and plan and deliver a programme of awesome activities.
 If you'd like to become a leader, you'll be supported to complete our Leadership qualification.
 You'll have training on everything from planning your programme to child safety.
 Register your interest to find out about unit leader roles near you

 Have plenty of fun as an assistant leader while giving essential support to your unit leader.
 You'll help to plan and deliver meetings, events and activities.
 Register your interest to find out about assistant leader roles near you

 Taking on a supporting role

 If you aren’t able to volunteer on a regular basis, you can still make an impact in a supporting role.
 No commitment is too small – every role is vital to running our charity.

 These roles are perfect for you if you are:

-- not able to give time every week
+- Not able to give time every week

-- only able to help out casually
+- Want to help out casually